Do you plan to visit Nashville soon? We were looking for the best things to do in Nashville with kids and had a hard time deciding.

 Sometimes when visiting a city, I look for an area with a lot of green space and possibly a playground nearby to have a picnic and let the kids run around.
 Centennial Park was just the place in Nashville, TN.

-There is a great playground, a huge grassy area, and the beautiful view of the Parthenon.
+There is a great playground, a huge grassy area, and a beautiful view of the Parthenon.
 My only tip would be to visit during the day, and know that there are some homeless people that do frequent the park.

 The Parthenon is one of the top places to see in Nashville during a visit.
 It is a complete replica of the original Parthenon in ancient Greece.
 Even if you do not plan to go inside, you can visit Centennial Park and grab a few great photos of the magnificent building.